 Adaptive learning platform examples

 There are several examples of Adaptive Learning Technologies, such as Prodigy Math, which teaches early math skills to children.
-ClassK12 and Oli are two other examples which cover math, grammar and geography lessons to young learners, while ALEKS targets university students to teach them math, science and business.
-IKnow, another platform, focuses on teaching east Asian languages.
+ClassK12 and Oli are two other examples that cover math, grammar, and geography lessons to young learners, while ALEKS targets university students to teach them math, science, and business.
+IKnow, another learning experience platform, focuses on teaching east Asian languages.
 Meanwhile, EdApp is a prime example of an adaptive learning platform, enabling a learning continuum through its continual learning support for users.
 Lessons are easily editable, meaning that learning and development managers can edit and add information based on the current climate.